oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/predict-visualize-analyze/predict-visualize-analyze.md

 4. Alternative for uploading images from validation dataset to newly created bucket

-    This step isn' required if you successfully completed previous step and already successfully uploaded images.
-You can skip this step in this case, otherwise follow these to upload images:
+    This step isn't required if you successfully completed previous step and already successfully uploaded images.
+You can skip this step in this case, otherwise follow these steps to upload images:

     Download and unzip [validation-dataset.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/b1_vZe_9llVqw_oTDq-SQyRrkDshcuABTHc6QuUDG984jfUi0mbk5x7pOZ7mPDPh/n/c4u04/b/livelabsfiles/o/partner-solutions/oas-and-vision/validation-dataset.zip) to your laptop.